September is National Preparedness Month

 Step 4: Get involved

 Watch for tips throughout the month on Loudoun County's Facebook

 sites, engage online using the hash tags #NatlPrep

 and follow @Readygov

-on Twitter for weekly focused themes that will provide additional information on specific hazards.
+on Twitter for more information on how to prepare for specific hazards.